 NeDNR and the Republican Basin NRDs completed the first five-year technical analysis in 2023.
 Results of this analysis were presented at the fifth annual meeting to review progress on the basin-wide plan, which took place in November 2023.
-A report on the results of this analysis will be submitted to the legislature in 2024.
+The report was submitted to the legislature on February 29, 2024, and is available for download on the basin-wide plan website, https://rrbwp.nebraska.gov.